 Connecticut, Maryland, Massachusetts, New Jersey, New York

 BIKERZWORLD.COM offers State of Oklahoma Gun Laws to inform Motorcyclists traveling in state, cross state and internationally through Oklahoma Gun Laws that have the best chance of being enforced by State and Local Authorities such as Oklahoma Concealed Carry Law and Oklahoma Motorcycle Gun Transportation Law.
-The above information shouldn't be construed as a complete list of all the State of Oklahoma Gun Laws as they are reviewed annually and are subject to addition or modification.
+The above information must not be construed as a complete list of all the State of Oklahoma Gun Laws as they are reviewed annually and are subject to addition or modification.
 If you have been charged with the illegal possession of a gun, or have been accused of a firearms-related crime in this state seek advice from an Oklahoma Criminal Defense Attorney specializing in Oklahoma Gun Laws and Oklahoma Motorcyclist Rights.